Shincha Yume 2022, 50g Box

-Shincha Yume, fresh from the first spring pickingt in Kagoshima, Japan – the deep-steamed (“Fukamushi”) single-variety Shincha of the name-giving “Yume Kaori” variety convinces with particularly intense fresh fragrance and velvety sweet taste.
-Eperiencing Shincha Yume means to come to your senses.
-The special aroma of this extraordinary variety flatters the taste buds and swings between the mouth and nose with a delightful fragrance, which is specific to the Yume.
-Let the Shincha Yume take you by the hand, soak up the tranquility and feel the comfort of being in the moment.
+Shincha Yume, fresh from the first spring harvest in Kagoshima, Japan – this year’s single-variety Shincha from the “Yume Kaori” cultivar caresses the taste buds, oscillating between mouth and nose with a delightful scent that is specific to the cultivar.
+Multi-layered, harmoniously balanced relish with full umami and velvety-sweet on the tongue.
+Early pickings like this are also characterized by a particularly high theanine content, responsible for the tea’s intense and long-lasting sweetness.
+Let Shincha Yume take you by the hand, soak up the tranquility and feel the comfort of being in the moment.

 For more information, please refer to the detailed product description below.

 Keiko Shincha 2022 – Spring Feelings in your Tea Cup

 Shincha – the “new tea” – heralds the beginning of the tea year every spring.
 The first tea made from the fine, particularly aromatic leaf tips, picked in the subtropical climate of Kagoshima in mid-April after 7-10 days of shading.
 In order to capture the fresh aroma in the best possible way, Shincha is dried a little more lightly than is usually the case with Sencha.
 Even two Shinchas from the same garden can turn out to be completely different.
 Because depending on cultivar, weather conditions, harvest time and processing, it will always produce new exciting tea experiences.

 The 3 KEIKO Shinchas provide a good impression of this range of flavors.
 With their scent and taste, they take us into very different scenarios.
 However, what they have in common is the fresh spring feeling that they bring into your tea bowl.